 En suite comprising basin, wc and a large massage shower.

 Velux overlooking rear garden

-Flatscreen tv, dvd, Freesat hd (English), radio, cd player, books and selection of games, iPod dock and radio.
+Flatscreen tv, dvd, Freesat hd (English), French TV, books and selection of games

 Private patio and private gated garden to rear of property (safe for pets and small children).
-Private hot tub is on the secluded patio (has child safe security cover).
+Private hot tub is on the secluded patio (has child safe security cover) available for hire all year round.
 Private garden opens out onto the communal grounds, complete with children's play fort, swings, slide.
-Shared heated pool and sun deck within the communal grounds.
-Total site is around 5 acres.
+Shared heated pool (June to August inclusive)and sun deck within the communal grounds.
+Total site is over 4 acres.
 Surrounded by fields and woods.
 Lots of local walks and cycle routes.

 Within easy distance of local supermarket and bar (1.5km).

 Private parking on site - Large gravel car park with path leading to your garden gate.

 Ideal for couples and young families.
 This is a large one bedroom cottage and has its own gated garden.

 We can supply stair gates, cots, high chairs as needed